top of page

 Aissa Encomienda

-Board of Director (Baltimore, Maryland)
+Board of Director/VP Internal Affairs Operations (Baltimore, Maryland)

 Aissa, currently works as a Senior Loan Mortgage Officer, Area Director of Wise Lending (Commercial Loans) Real Estate Investor, Minority Business Licensed, Small Business Licensed, PE Dance Teacher at Royal International Christian Academy and most of all, she’s a loving Mom for 2 Boys.
 She loves to dance and help other people.
 She has been a Zin or Zumba Instructor for 6 years now.
 Aissa participated in various Zumba Fundraising events like Breast Cancer, Youth for Christ and started her Yearly Fundraising for the School of the Blind in the Philippines.
 This is very close to her heart because she’s also Legally Blind.
 In 2007, Aissa’s mother was diagnosed with breast cancer and seeing her going to couple of surgeries and treatments including the double mastectomy Aissa became a full time caregiver and took it as a blessing to take care of her loving Mom.
 Aissa also witnessed her mother’s roller coaster emotions & depressions and it was not easy for their family.